MGoosePlayZ/castletool-web/TERMS.md

 ## 1. Acceptance

-By accessing or using CastleTool API, you agree to these Terms of Service.
+By accessing or using CastleTool, you agree to these Terms of Service.

 If you do not agree to these Terms, you must not use the service.